-The wholesale market in the EU follows a system of marginal pricing, also known as pay-as-clear market, meaning that everybody gets the same price for the electricity they are producing at that moment.
+The wholesale market in the EU is a system of marginal pricing, also known as pay-as-clear market, where all electricity generators get the same price for the power they are selling at a given moment.
 Electricity producers (from national utilities to individuals who generate their own renewable energy and sell into the grid) bid into the market: they establish their price according to their production cost.
-Renewable energy sources are produced at zero cost, and are therefore by definition always cheapest.
-The bidding goes from the cheapest to most expensive.
+Renewable energy sources are produced at zero cost, and are therefore by definition always the cheapest.
+The bidding goes from the cheapest to most the expensive energy source.
 The cheapest electricity is bought first, next offers in line follow.
 Once the full demand is satisfied, everybody obtains the price of the last producer from which electricity was bought.

 This model provides efficiency, transparency and incentives to keep costs as low as possible.
 There is general consensus that the marginal model is the most efficient for liberalised electricity markets.
-In fact, it was the model used by most EU countries before being set in EU legislation and most electricity markets worldwide are based on this mechanism.
+In fact, it was used by most EU countries before being anchored in EU legislation.

 The alternative would not provide cheaper prices.
 In the pay-as-bid model, producers (including cheap renewables) would simply bid at the price they expect the market to clear, not at zero or at their generation costs.

-Overall, it is better for consumers to have a transparent model that reveals the true costs of energy and provides incentives for individuals to become active in generating their own electricity (sometimes called “prosumers”).
+Overall, it is better for consumers to have a transparent model that reveals the true costs of energy and provides incentives for individuals to become active in generating their own electricity.

-- Media package October 2021: Press release, Questions & Answers, Factsheet Energy Market, Factsheet Toolbox
+- Media package on energy prices toolbox (13/10/21) - Press release, Questions & Answers, Factsheet Energy Market, Factsheet Toolbox

 - Quarterly gas and electricity market reports